SQE Assessment Regulations

 14. Withdrawal from the examinations

-Candidates may withdraw before the start of an assessment subject to the SQE Terms and Conditions (these will be made available in the future).
+Candidates may withdraw before the start of an assessment subject to the SQE Terms and Conditions.
 Withdrawal during an assessment is subject to the SQE Terms and Conditions, the SQE Fit to Sit Policy (Regulation 10) and the SQE Mitigating Circumstances Policy (Regulation 12).

 15. Appeals against Assessment Board decisions